Who is eligible

 As has been the case in many states, the cost of expanding Medicaid has been higher than expected in North Dakota.
 Sanford reported that the cost of claims among the Medicaid expansion group in 2014 averaged $1,215 per member, per month – far higher than the $352 average for their commercially-insured members.

-Although the federal government is currently covering the entire cost of providing coverage for the newly-eligible population, the state will have to begin paying 5 percent of the cost starting in 2017.
+Although the federal government has been paying the entire cost of providing coverage for the newly-eligible population for the first three years, the state will have to begin paying 5 percent of the cost starting in 2017.
 Originally, the North Dakota Department of Human Services modeled their expansion plans on projections that the state would pay $2.9 million in Medicaid expansion costs during the first half of 2017.
-But that projection now stands at $8.2 million.
+But by 2015, that projection stood at $8.2 million.